mmomtchev/magickwand.js/README.md

 When in doubt about the JS semantics of a particular method, you can also check the unit tests: https://github.com/mmomtchev/node-magickwand/tree/main/test

 The `Image.display()` function works and it is an excellent debugging tool.
+On macOS, it requires X11.

 There are no TypeScript bindings at the moment - the sheer size and complexity of the ImageMagick library renders any port prohibitive unless it is fully automated.
 TypeScript support for SWIG is planned at some later moment.